 Available for most courses at City Lit but not for:

-Courses that run for fewer than 6 sessions
+- Courses that run for fewer than 3 weeks/sessions

 Who can get a bursary?

-Get one of these benefits: Jobseekers Allowance (JSA), Employment Support Allowance (ESA), Income Support (IS), Universal Credit (UC), Housing Benefit (HB), Working Tax Credit (WTC) - for full details on what benefits qualify check here.
+Get one of these benefits: Jobseekers Allowance (JSA), Employment Support Allowance (ESA), Income Support (IS), Universal Credit (UC) (your take home pay must be under £952 for a single person claim or under £1437 for a joint claim), Housing Benefit (HB), Working Tax Credit (WTC) - for full details on what benefits qualify check here.

 Are working and earning less than the London Living Wage a year - we do not include benefit payments when calculating total income